Free and open to the public.

 This year's Intersections symposium will explore Mobility, Equity, and the Built Environment, as a means of physical and representational participation.
 This call for proposals prompts applicants to explore the full range of what it means for the built environment to be accessible and inclusive - physically, economically, environmentally, and beyond.
 This is an invitation to look at how mobility operates in design, and how it can become a force in dismantling structural social inequities.

 This year’s theme will build on last year’s WiD Intersections symposium, hosted in partnership with BosNOMA, on Equity in the City, in which the roots of structural injustices and systemic inequities pervade all aspects of the built environment through recurrent design.

-This year we are interested in the idea of mobility as a physical and conceptual idea, both within practice and in the spaces we design.
+This year we are partnering with Design for Aging, Access Committee, and the BSLA.
+We are interested in the idea of mobility as a physical and conceptual idea, both within practice and in the spaces we design.
 This prompts us to ask which voices have often been excluded from the design table, including black, brown, transgender, queer, non-binary, and people of all levels of ability.

 From our homes and workplaces, to our civic and public spaces, we'll explore what it means for an environment to be barrier free, and consider who may not experience it that way.
 From housing to clean air, we will consider how security and health provide critical guardrails to upward economic mobility - and how these guardrails are denied to so many.

 Below are questions categorized by what it means to design for physical mobility and equity, and how designers can engage in issues around creating barrier free public spaces and housing.

 Design for Mobility, Equity in the Built Environment

 - How can designing to meet a specific user's needs appeal to a larger population?